•

 Acknowledgment(s)

 All acknowledgments (if any) should be included at the very end of the manuscript before the references.
-Anyone who made a contribution to the research or manuscript, but who is not a listed author, should be acknowledged (with their permission).
+Anyone who made a contribution to the research or manuscript, such as technical support or writing assistance, but who is not a listed author, should be acknowledged (with their permission).
+Organizations that provided support in terms of funding and/or other resources should also be acknowledged.
+Please describe any sources of funding that have supported the work.
+The statement should include details of any grants received (please give the name of the funding agency and grant number).

 Conflicts of Interest